I Feel Like No Woman Is Attracted To Me: Low Self-Esteem And How It Impacts Dating

 What causes low self-esteem?

 Several things can create, maintain, and further encourage low self-esteem.
-Childhood trauma, perceived physical flaws, existing anxiety and other mood disorders, neglect, bullying, and disabilities can all negatively impact your self-esteem and make you feel as though you have little to offer others.
+Childhood trauma, perceived physical flaws, existing anxiety and other mood disorders, eating disorders, neglect, bullying, and disabilities can all negatively impact your self-esteem and make you feel as though you have little to offer others.

 Can you treat low self-esteem?